fustilio/wordnet-playground/packages/wn-ts-web/README.md

 # wn-ts-web

-Browser-compatible WordNet implementation with SQLite WASM and microkernel architecture.
+Browser-compatible WordNet implementation with simplified APIs and auto-initialization.

 ## Features

-- **Microkernel Architecture** - Plugin-based design with comprehensive relations, similarity, and translation plugins
-- **Comprehensive Relations** - Complete support for all 70+ WordNet relation types
+- **Simplified API** - One clear way to use the library with `createWebWordnet()`
+- **Auto-Initialization** - Works out of the box, no setup required
+- **Plugin System** - Optional plugins for advanced functionality
 - **SQLite WASM** - High-performance database operations in the browser
 - **OPFS Support** - Persistent storage using Origin Private File System
 - **Worker-First** - Designed to run in Web Workers for optimal performance
-- **React Integration** - Custom hooks and context providers
 - **TypeScript** - Full type safety and IntelliSense
+- **Better Errors** - User-friendly error messages with solutions

 ## Installation